rschristopher/ischristtrue.com/src/truth.md

  possible answers.
 Either such a being exists, or doesn't.
-And if such a being does exist, they are either knowable, or not.
+And if such a being does exist, the spirit is either knowable, or not.

-This somewhat crude classification can handily separate the multitude of religious worldviews and metaphysical paradigms into a useful filter, as ultimately we are only concerned with the existence of such a divine spirit of truth that is itself knowable.
+This somewhat crude classification can handily separate the multitude of religious worldviews and metaphysical paradigms into a useful filter, as ultimately we are only concerned with the existence of a divine spirit of truth that is itself knowable.

 If the spirit of truth does not exist,